BonoAmir/Learn-French/README.md

 What I Learned :

- How recyclerview works (adapters,listview)
+- How recyclerview works (adapters,listview)

- How audiomanger works
+- How audiomanger works

+- Experimenting with some UI components